colelawrence/decipad/README.md

 yarn serve:all
 ```

+> By default a browser window should open with the auto-login URL.
+> If you want to change the browser, define the `DECI_BROWSER` environment variable (in a `.env` file, for instance).

 ### Testing the project

 To run the unit tests for all the monorepos in the project, you can run the following: